-Designed to help students demonstrate knowledge in the substantive issues, key research questions, theory, empirical evidence, and implications in their area of specialization.
+Restricted to doctoral students in social work.
+Demonstrate knowledge in the substantive issues, key research questions, theory, empirical evidence, and implications in an area of specialization.
 The equivalent of three lecture hours a week for one semester.
 Offered on the credit/no credit basis only.
-Prerequisite: Graduate standing and consent of instructor.
+Prerequisite: Graduate standing in social work.